Overview

 Is Semaglutide A Peptide?

 Semaglutide is a peptide agonist of the glucagon-like peptide-1 (GLP-1) receptor [5].
 This polypeptide contains 187 amino acid residues.
 It mimics the GLP-1 hormone that the gastrointestinal tract releases after eating [6] [5].
-The chemical structure of this medication is 94% similar to human GLP-1 [5].
+The chemical structure of semaglutide and this medication is 94% similar to human GLP-1 [5].

 Scientists have engineered semaglutide's structure with precision.
 Semaglutide (the active ingredient in Ozempic® and Wegovy®) lacks the first six amino acids of GLP-1, and researchers have made substitutions at specific spots to boost its potency [7].
-These changes enable semaglutide to mimic the body's natural GLP-1 while lasting longer [8]
+These changes enable semaglutide to mimic the body's natural GLP-1 while lasting longer [8].

 Semaglutide, a peptide, goes through the same regulatory process as most other drugs instead of being grouped as a biologic [8].
 You need a prescription to get it.
 Doctors prescribe it to control type 2 diabetes, help with obesity, and lower the chances of serious heart problems in some adults [5].